cotobadesign/cotoba-agent-oss-docs/source/rst/SubAgent.rst

 The sraix service="myService" is a custom external service call that treats the inside of a sraix element as an argument.
 Argument definitions depend on the argument I/F of each custom external service and must be implemented for each service.
-The following example uses an external service called myService and assumes four arguments.
+The following example uses an external service called myService and assumes that four arguments are set.

 .. code:: xml